• Skip to primary navigation

 Ingredients

-glass bowls of ingredients for whole wheat molasses bread
+bowls of ingredients for whole wheat molasses bread.

 Gather all the ingredients: flour, whole wheat flour, yeast, salt, molasses, butter, and milk.

 1. Pour the flours, salt, and yeast into the bowl of a stand mixer.
-Make sure to keep the salt and yeast separate, because the salt can kill the yeast if it touches it directly.
-Mix in the butter and molasses until blended.
+Make sure to keep the salt and yeast separate, because the salt can kill the yeast if it touches it directly. (image 1)

 Recipe FAQs